Courses and Faculty

 - A practical approach to the course delivery is emphasized through the interdisciplinary group 4 project and a mixture of both short-term and long-term experiments and investigations.

 Argyro Pouli holds a BSc in Biology from the University of Athens and has studied Biology at the University of Massachusetts in Boston, USA.
 She has been teaching Biology on the IBDP of Geitonas School since 2011 and High School Biology since 2001.
-She is an IB examiner, an MYP Science examiner and co-author of High School Biology textbooks.
+She is an IB examiner and co-author of High School Biology textbooks.

 Sciences: Computer Science